emu-wg/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 Intermediate-Result TLV and Result TLV as is done with other authentication methods.

+### Inner Method Ordering {#inner-method-ordering}

 Implementations SHOULD support both EAP and basic password for inner methods.
-  Implementations which support
-multiple types of inner method MUST support all of those methods in any order or combination.
+Implementations which support multiple types of inner method (User and Machine) MUST support all of those methods in any order or combination.
 That is, it is explicitly permitted to "mix and match" inner methods.

+For example, a server can request User authentication from the peer, and have the peer return Machine authentication (or vice versa).
+If the server is configured to accept Machine authentication, it MUST accept that response.
+If that authentication succeeds, then depending on local policy, the server SHOULD proceed with requesting User authentication again.

+Similarly, a peer which is configured to support multiple types of inner method (User and Machine) can return a method other that what the server requested.
+This action is usually taken by the peer so that it orders inner methods for increased security.
+See [](#choosing-inner-methods) for further discussion of this issue.

 However, the peer and server MUST NOT assume that either will skip inner methods or other TLV exchanges, as the other peer might have